ninenines/erlang.mk/README.md

 documented in one place; follow the links to get to the options for the various operations of the documentation generation.

+`TEST_ERLC_OPTS` allows you to change the `erlc` compilation options that are used for building the project for testing, but also the tests themselves.
+Unlike `ERLC_OPTS` it doesn't consider warnings to be errors and does not warn when `export_all` is used.

 `CT_SUITES` is the list of common_test suites to run when you use the `make tests` command.
 If your suite module is named `ponies_SUITE` then you only need to put `ponies` in the list.